Tech Content

 FinOps in The Fintech Landscape: A Cloud-Driven Future

-According to the World Economic Forum, Cloud Solutions were ranked as the 5th most important topics in the Fintech industry for this year, beaten only by AIML in Finance, Digital Economy, Open banking, and embedded finance.11
+According to the World Economic Forum, Cloud Solutions were ranked as the 5th most important topic in the Fintech industry in 2025, beaten only by AI/ML, regional interoperability, Open Banking, and embedded finance.

-The CVP of financial services at Microsoft, Bill Borden, explained that cloud technology has shown where banks can take advantage of scale while not having to build on-premise technology on their own, giving them more space for agility and flexibility while adhering to regulatory-controlled environments.13
+The CVP of financial services at Microsoft, Bill Borden, explained that cloud technology has shown that banks can take advantage of scale while not having to build on-premise technology on their own, giving them more space for agility and flexibility while adhering to regulatory-controlled environments.

 Looking Forward: The Next Frontier in FinOps